Manage users, groups, and roles with SCIM

 - The remove operations follow RFC 7644 SCIM protocol specifications.
 Use the filter syntax `members[value eq "{user_id}"]` to remove a specific user, or `members` to remove all users from the team.

-* A W\&B user ID
+* A W\&B user ID.

-* An email address (e.g., "[user@example.com](mailto:user@example.com)")
+* An email address (for example, "[user@example.com](mailto:user@example.com)").

 - These operations work for users only, not service accounts.
 Update a team's service accounts in the settings for the W\&B Team.